-This section serves as a complete introduction to the Unity software.
+This section provides a complete introduction to Unity:

 See in Glossary and the Standard AssetsA collection of useful assets supplied with Unity.
 Unity ships with multiple Standard Asset such as 2D, Cameras, Characters, CrossPlatformInput, Effects, Environment, ParticleSystems, Prototyping, Utility, and Vehicles.
 More info